parrt/cs601/lectures/email.md

 ## Introduction

-To send a piece of email, you need a mail client (even if it's telnet) that connects to an SMTP (Simple Mail Transfer Protocol by Jonathan B. Postel, 1982) and provides a packet of email with a target email address user@domain.com.
+To send a piece of email, you need a mail client (even if it's telnet) that connects to an *SMTP* (Simple Mail Transfer Protocol by Jonathan B. Postel, 1982) and provides a packet of email with a target email address user@domain.com.

 The SMTP server contacts the MX DNS record target for a domain at port 25.
-When sending mail, you also must contact an SMTP server such as our outgoing mail server nexus.cs.usfca.edu:
+When sending mail, you also must contact an SMTP server such as our outgoing mail server smtp.usfca.edu:

 ```
-~/tmp $ telnet nexus 25
+~/tmp $ telnet smtp.usfca.edu 25
-Trying 138.202.171.19...
+Trying 138.202.192.18...
-Connected to cs601.cs.usfca.edu.
+Connected to smtp.usfca.edu.
 Escape character is '^]'.
-220 cs601.cs.usfca.edu ESMTP Sendmail 8.12.8/8.12.8; Thu, 6 Nov 2003
+220 smtp.usfca.edu ESMTP Postfix
-13:29:16 -0800
 ...
 ```

-The nexus server again uses the SMTP protocol to talk to the target server.
-The target server realizes that the user is allowed to receive mail for that domain on that machine, saving the mail in /var/spool/mail/user.
+The server again uses the SMTP protocol to talk to the target server.
+The target server realizes that the user is allowed to receive mail for that domain on that machine, saving the mail in `/var/spool/mail/user` (on UNIX).

-POP, Post Office Protocol, is another server that listens at port 110 on the target MX record box where mail is stored for a user.
+*POP*, Post Office Protocol, is another server that listens at port 110 on the target MX record box where mail is stored for a user.
 A POP client connects and asks for mail for that user.

 ```
-$ telnet cs601 110
+$ telnet cs601.cs.usfca.edu 110
 Trying 138.202.171.19...
 Connected to cs601.cs.usfca.edu.
 Escape character is '^]'.